jdrestre/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 1-rectangle.py|1.
 Real definition of a rectangle|Write a class Rectangle that defines a rectangle by: (based on 0-rectangle.py) Private instance attribute, property, property setter,Raise TypeError and Raise ValueError
 2-rectangle.py|2.
 Area and Perimeter|Write a class Rectangle that defines a rectangle by: (based on 1-rectangle.py) Public instance method
 3-rectangle.py|3.
 String representation|Write a class Rectangle that defines a rectangle by: (based on 2-rectangle.py) Print rectangle with character '#'
+4-rectangle.py|4.
+Eval is magic|Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py) using repr() should return a string to be able to recreate a new instance by using eval()

 ---
 ## Author